1954–55 Baltimore Bullets season

 The 1954–55 Baltimore Bullets season was the Bullets' 8th season in the NBA and eleventh and final overall season of existence.
-After losing their November 19 game in a 103–92 defeat to the Fort Wayne Pistons for a 2–9 start to the season, the Bullets would fire head coach Clair Bee and replace him with assistant coach (and former University of Baltimore head coach) Albert Barthelme for what turned out to be the team's final three games ever played in franchise history.
-The franchise ceased operations after playing 14 total games with a 3–11 record on November 27, 1954.
-The NBA's official record books for the 1954–55 season do not include the Bullets' games and team statistics, nor do they include the statistics of the opposing players and teams in games played against the Bullets.
+After losing their November 19 game in a 103–92 defeat to the Fort Wayne Pistons for a 2–9 start to the season, the Bullets fired head coach Clair Bee, replacing him with assistant coach, former University of Baltimore head coach, Albert Barthelme for what became the team's final three games of their franchise history.
+The franchise ceased operations on November 27, 1954, after tallying a 3–11 record.
+The NBA does not officially recognize the 1954–55 Bullets' games and statistics, including the games coached by both Clair Bee and replacement coach Albert Barthelme during this season.
+For the upcoming 1955–56 NBA season, one ownership group in Baltimore, Maryland and another in Washington, D.C. bid money in hopes of resurrecting a Baltimore Bullets franchise that would absorb the previous team's history, but the NBA rejected the groups' offers on April 13, 1955, the same day of the 1955 NBA draft.
+The D.C. group - the Washington Professional Basketball Corporation - threatened to file an antitrust lawsuit against the NBA worth $1 million, claiming the league conspired in preventing them from buying the bankrupt team a month afterward.
+The two groups later reached a settlement on January 24, 1956.

-Baltimore would go without an NBA team until 1963, when the Chicago Zephyrs moved to Baltimore and became the second incarnation of the Baltimore Bullets.
-The new team, however, would not claim the old Bullets' history as a part of their own team history following the move from Chicago to Baltimore.
+Baltimore went without an NBA team until 1963, when the Chicago Zephyrs moved to Baltimore and became the second incarnation of the Baltimore Bullets.
+Following their move from Chicago, the new Baltimore did not claim the old Bullets' history as part of their own.